John H. Pratt: Notable cases

-Pratt also oversaw the long-running Evans case, involving conditions at the District of Columbia's Forest Haven institution in Laurel, Maryland, a home for persons with intellectual and developmental disabilities.
+Pratt also oversaw the long-running Evans v.
+Fenty case, initially filed in 1978, which involved the abusive conditions at the Forest Haven institution located in Laurel, Maryland, a home for persons with intellectual and developmental disabilities, operated by the District of Columbia.
 Pratt determined that "patients' constitutional rights to adequate care and treatment had been violated" and issued an order setting forth sweeping changes to be made at the facility, including the movement of 20% of patients to community treatment facilities and limits on the use of physical restraints.
-In 1990, Pratt held the district in civil contempt of court after learning that just two physicians were caring for 232 Forest Haven residents, including one who had been determined to be "professionally incompetent" by the Maryland Commission on Medical Discipline two years earlier.
+In 1990, Pratt held the district in civil contempt of court after learning that just two physicians were caring for 232 residents at Forest Haven, including one who had been determined to be "professionally incompetent" by the Maryland Commission on Medical Discipline two years earlier.
 Pratt ruled that the district was "continuing obdurate resistance" to providing adequate services to the patients.
-After missing a 1988 court-imposed deadline to close Forest Haven, the district finally closed the facility in 1991.
+After repeatedly missing court-imposed deadlines to close Forest Haven, the district finally closed the facility in 1991.
 Pratt continued to oversee the case until his death, however.
 In 1995, Pratt announced that he would appoint a special master to oversee "the network of community-based living arrangements that have replaced Forest Haven" because of the district's delays in paying caseworkers and other providers; he appointed Margaret G. Farrell as special master the following year.
 Federal court monitoring of the district's programs for people with intellectual disabilities continued until 2017.

 In another notable case, Broderick v.
 Ruder, Pratt ruled in favor of complainant Catherine A. Broderick, a Securities and Exchange Commission attorney, finding that Broderick had suffered from pervasive sexual harassment at the SEC's regional office in Washington.